wired-dev/Dohome_Emulator/README.md

+this bulb uses a ESP m2 modules with io16 exposed but the pinout works for programming gpio 05 green gpio 12 red gpio 14 blue gpio 04 white

 # Dohome_Emulator
 I've built a Simple emulator for this bulb your want to setup a hostname file with redirects for it's two host names to your server but otherwise appers to work. it's based upon php/Swoole. names to reditrect: